mikblack/ga-workshop-tutorial/1.AddingContent/README.md

 *Work in progress...*

+*Questions for NeSI folk:*
+ - *what lead-time is required for software installs?*
+ - *what is the process for testing material on NeSI systems?*
+ - *if software is already installed, can (almost) all the testing be done by the the workshop developers?*
+ - *how do scripts need to be modified to run on NeSI systems?*

 ### Additional considerations

-Ability to run workshop locally (i.e. not on NeSI systems)
+*Ability to run workshop locally (i.e. not on NeSI systems)*

-- can a html link be created to the data files on teh NeSI filesystem that are being used for the workshop
+- *can an html link be created to the data files on the NeSI filesystem that are being used for the workshop?*
-- that would allow non-NeSI users to download the exact files being used, without any need to duplicate (and remember to update them) externally (e.g., on FigShare).
+- *that would allow non-NeSI users to download the exact files being used, without any need to duplicate (and remember to update them) externally (e.g., on FigShare).*
+- *would we then just add a brief section to the workshop that covers "how to run this workshop on your own computer"?*

 *Work in progress...*